-On 31 July 2014, Portugal approved for ratification the pending income tax treaty with San Marino.
-The treaty was signed 18 November 2010, and is the first of its kind between the two countries.
+On 31 July 2014, Portugal approved for ratification the pending income tax treaty with Barbados.
+The treaty was signed 22 October 2010, and is the first of its kind between the two countries.

 The treaty covers Portuguese personal and corporate income taxes, and local surtax on corporate income tax.
-It covers San Marino general income tax on individuals, and on bodies corporate and proprietorships.
+It covers Barbados income tax, corporation tax, and the petroleum winning operations tax.

-The treaty includes a limitation on benefits article which states that the benefits of the treaty will not apply for income derived by a resident of on Contracting State from the other State if the main purpose or one of the main purposes of any person concerned with the creation or assignment of such item of income is to take advantage of the treaty.
+The treaty includes a limitation on benefits article which states that the benefits of the treaty will not apply for income paid if the main purpose or one of the main purposes of any person concerned with the creation or assignment of the property or right in respect of which the income is paid to take advantage of the treaty.

 The treaty will enter into force 30 days after the ratification instruments are exchanged, and will apply from 1 January of the year following its entry into force.

 We’re here to answer any questions you have about the Orbitax products and services.

 We’re committed to providing high value, low cost tax research and management solutions.